kubo/ocidump/README.md

 memory.

 The downside of ocidump way is that it cannot monitor explicitly linked functions.
-Some applications try to get the entroy point of a function and use it if it is found, otherwise do another job.
+Some applications try to get the entry point of a function and use it if it is found, otherwise do another job.
 As far as I know, the ruby-oci8 Windows binary package does it to use OCI functions newly added in recent Oracle versions.